 That's why I'm going to ask you to throw away all those diet books and try a new approach to restricting carbs.

-What you will do is to try the strategy used by the people who used to hang out on the alt.support-diabetes newsgroup and call themselves The 5% Club because eating that way, their A1c test results fell in the 5% range which doctors consider normal.
+Try the strategy used by the people who used to hang out on the alt.support-diabetes newsgroup and call themselves The 5% Club, because using their strategy brought their A1c test results into the 5% range which doctors consider normal.

 You'll find this simple technique described here:

 You will start out by measuring your blood sugar one and two hours after each meal.
 Write down what you ate and observe what it did to your blood sugar.
-If a meal allows you to reach your blood sugar targets, try eating it again on a different day and test it test again, possibly at a later time, to make sure that your good numbers weren't just a result of slow digestion.
+If a meal allows you to reach your blood sugar targets at those times, test it again once or twice at a later time, just to make sure that your good numbers weren't just a result of slow digestion.
 Pasta and Pizza are two foods that are notorious for causing later than normal blood sugar spikes.
 Many "sugar free" products will also cause a delayed blood sugar spike, often one as high as what you would have seen with foods containing table sugar.

 You'll find suggestions for foods that won't raise your blood sugar here:

 What Can You Eat When You Are Cutting Carbs?

 What you're doing here is creating what Australian Diabetes activist Alan Shanley calls, A low spike diet rather than a low carb diet.